 1. Employee culture - pay nearly 2 x industry average.
 No massive downsizings during the recession has led to some of the most engaged employees in retail.
 Result is employees have less employment anxiety.
 Another example of this is the health benefits provided to their employees:

 Costco workers with [health] coverage pay premiums that amount to less than 10 percent of the overall cost of their plans.
 It treats its employees well in the belief that a happier work environment will result in a more profitable company.
 “I just think people need to make a living wage with health benefits,” says Jelinek.
 “It also puts more money back into the economy and creates a healthier country.
 It’s really that simple.”
 In February, Jelinek set Costco’s convictions in ink, writing a public letter at the behest of Nader, urging Congress to increase the federal minimum wage for the first time since 2009.
-“We know it’s a lot more profitable in the long term to minimize employee turnover and maximize employee productivity, commitment and loyalty,” he wrote.
+“We know it’s a lot more profitable in the long term to minimize employee turnover and maximize employee productivity, commitment and loyalty,” he wrote.2.
+Costco doesn't have teams of public relations and corporate attorneys like many corporations do when they reflect their corporate fears of lawsuits, bad press, and the sometimes negative consequences of someone grinding an axe.

 In February, Tiffany (TIF) filed a multimillion-dollar trademark infringement suit against Costco alleging it improperly labeled merchandise as “Tiffany engagement rings.”
 Galanti calls it “an honest mistake” and says they should have been labeled “Tiffany-style.”
 The suit is pending.